 GINI Members prepare for a Johnson City urban steam clean up in 2012, inspired by First Presbyterian's clean ups in Carter County; First Presbyterian members provide materials and safety instruction.

 Holston Valley Unitarian Universalist Church, Gray, shares their building and their talents through development of community gardens, and helping with the United Religions Initiative.
 In 2013 we gave HVUUC the GINI Spirit Award for growing an impressive amount of produce in their community garden that all went to the local food pantry.

 HVUUC Members and gardeners receiving the 2012 "Spirit" GINI Award.

-Holy Trinity Lutheran Church's monthly reduction in electricity usage in 2015 and 2016 over previous years average usage .
+Holy Trinity Lutheran Church's monthly reduction in electricity usage in 2017 over previous years average usage .